Regression-Games/RegressionBot/CONTRIBUTING.md

 ## Design Patterns

-### Awaits, Promises, and Callbacks
+### Promises and Callbacks

-Most of our functions and design patterns should use Promises + `await` when possible.
+Most of our functions and design patterns should use an `async/await` pattern for Promises when possible.
 For example:

 **DON'T IMPLEMENT**
 ```javascript